Macintosh LC 500 series: LC 580

 The Macintosh LC 580 was sold from April 1995 to May 1996.
 Like the LC 575, it is built around a Motorola 68LC040 processor, running at 33 MHz.
 However, instead of using the same sized, SCSI-only, logic boards based on the LC 475/Quadra 605 like the LC 575, the 580 uses the larger logic board of the Performa 630.
 This meant a few changes, most of them leading to lower prices, but also lower performance: Most notably, the hard drives of the 580 were IDE drives instead of SCSI drives.
 Also, the video RAM was no longer mounted on a SIMM, but used 1 MB of the 4 MB of main RAM soldered to the motherboard.
 Lastly, the Trinitron display of the 575 was replaced with a cheaper shadow mask screen, causing a slight change in the plastic case surrounding the CRT.
 One benefit of this change was the ability to accommodate the same video capture and TV tuner cards designed for the Performa 630.
 This allowed LC 580 users to watch and record video, essentially performing the function of a television as well as a computer.

-The LC 580 and LC 630 DOS Compatible, which were introduced at the same time, were last the Macintosh desktop systems to be built around a Motorola 68000-series processor.
+The LC 580 and LC 630 DOS Compatible, which were introduced at the same time, were the last of the Macintosh desktop systems to be built around a Motorola 68000-series processor.
 Its replacement, the Power Macintosh 5200 LC, features a PowerPC processor.
 Apple also offered an upgrade path for the 580 in the form of a PowerPC Macintosh Processor Upgrade.
 The 580 can also be upgraded with the following logic boards: 5200 LC, 6200, 5260, 5300, 6300, 5400, 6400, 5500 and 6500.

 The LC 580's Performa variants were only available outside of the United States.